Bank Runs With and Without Bank Failure: Bank Runs and Bank Failure

 \Cref{fig:cond_prob_daily} panel (a) plots the cumulative probability of bank suspension and bank failure following a run.
-We find that the probability of bank failure rises gradually to almost 38\% in the 40 days following a run.
+We find that the probability of bank failure rises gradually to about 35\% in the 40 days following a run.
 Thus, essentially all failures following a run happen roughly within a month of the run.
 The dynamics of suspension display two differences compared to the dynamics of failure.
-First, suspension is more likely than failure, occurring more than 50\% of runs.
+First, suspension is more likely than failure, occurring in more than 50\% of runs.
 Second, suspension typically occurs immediately, within the same day or within a few days of the run.
 Nearly 40 percent of runs involve suspension on the same day.

-\Cref{fig:cond_prob_daily} panel (b) further visualizes the cumulative probability of bank failure following a run across banks that report different fundamentals before the run.
+\Cref{fig:cond_prob_daily} panel (b) further visualizes the cumulative probability of bank failure following a run across banks by their fundamentals.
 For each run occurring in year $t$, we split banks into the bottom decile (very weak), bottom tercile (weak), top tercile (strong), and top decile (very strong) of $\text{Fundamentals}_{bt-1}$, measured as of the most recent call report.
 In line with the evidence in \Cref{tab:fail_run_fundamentals}, we find a striking difference in the likelihood of bank failure across weak and strong banks following a bank run.
-Very weak banks see a a relative quick spike in failures after runs and a cumulative probability of failure of over 62\% within the 40 days following a run.
-In contrast, the probability of failure is close to zero for very strong banks.
+Very weak banks see a relatively quick spike in failures after runs and a cumulative probability of failure of about 56\% within the 40 days following a run.
+In contrast, the probability of failure is about 9\% for very strong banks.